carlosonunez/resume/resume.md

 Monitoring
 : Splunk

+Database
+: PostgreSQL

 Experience
 ----------

-2017-Present
+5/2017-Present
 : **Contino**, _Technical Principal_
 : Dallas, TX (and other locations)

-Focused on building high-performance, cross-functional teams to help large enterprises get to production more quickly and providing high-quality technical solutions to tough problems.
-I also helped level-up engineers through pairing on matters such as source control management with Git, local application testing with Docker and Docker Compose and deploying large applications to private and public clouds such as AWS and Pivotal Cloud Foundry (PCF).
+At Contino, I focused on building high-performance, cross-functional teams to help large enterprises get to production more quickly and providing high-quality technical solutions to tough problems.
+Mentored and trained engineers through pairing and coaching on matters such as modern software development practices, infrastructure automation, developing and deploying to public, hybrid and private cloud environments and SRE fundamentals.
+Additionally, I collaborated with engineering leaders at large and highly-regulated industries on setting goals and strategic direction for major digital transformation projects.

 * **Global Financial Services Provider**: Built a cross-functional engineering team to reduce deployment time for a multi-million dollar application into production by several weeks.
-* **Global Consumer and Investment Bank**: Re-platformed a legacy Django web application to run in Docker and Pivotal Cloud Foundry, reducing deployment time to production by several weeks.
+* **Global Consumer and Investment Bank**: Re-platformed a legacy Django web service to run in Docker and Pivotal Cloud Foundry, reducing deployment time to production by several weeks.
 * **Large Brokerage and Institutional Investor**: Adapted Ruby, Rspec, Cucumber and Selenium Grid to reduce deployment time of a major investment portfolio management web service to 10 minutes from 22 weeks.
 * **Large Human Capital Management Provider**: Architected a portable monitoring-as-code platform using Python, Bash and Datadog APIs.
+* **Business Development**: Authored and participated in pre-sales and business development through proposal writing and statement-of-work creation.
 * **Community Outreach**: Authored several blog posts and talks for DevOpsDays conferences throughout the United States.